ThienVanLuong/ofdm_im/README.md

 - Performance metrics: SEP/SER symbol error probability/rate [2], BER in [1]
 - Matlab version 2015b, also working well on 2019a.
 - Note that MCIK-OFDM is another name of OFDM-IM see [1], [2].
+- Update theoretical bound for BER of greedy detection (GD) of OFDM-IM derived in [1]

 References